Injury Checklist: What to Bring to Meet Your Lawyer

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-If you've never hired a lawyer before, the process can seem daunting.
-Navigating this process can be even more stressful if you're seeking out a lawyer's services because you were recently injured.
+If this is your first time hiring a lawyer, the process can seem daunting.
+It is even more stressful to seek a lawyer's services because you were recently injured.

-Before you meet with your personal injury lawyer for the first time, collect any documents you have relating to your accident and injury and keep them in a folder or large envelope.
-Below is an injury checklist of some of the documents and other important information to take with you to your lawyer.
+Before you meet with your personal injury lawyer for the first time, collect any documents relating to your accident and injury.
+Keep them in a folder or large envelope.
+Below is a car accident checklist of some documents to take to your lawyer after a car crash.

 Information | |